B1. Number Sense

 Exchange Game

-At home, the student can teach and play with family members the rules of the exchange game.
+At home, students can teach and play the exchange game with family members.

 Ensure that the student is familiar with the rules of the game before allowing them to take a place value kit home.